 Where can you get Restricted Area Special Permits?

-A special permit is issued by the Nepal Government for the restricted areas.
+The Nepali government issues a special permit for the restricted areas.
 The permits can be collected from the Department of Immigration after fulfilling specific requirements.
 The Department of Immigration office in Kathmandu is established in different regions of Nepal; however, it is recommended to prepare a special permit in Kathmandu.

-What Documentations are Required to Obtaining Special Permits for Restricted Areas in Nepal?
+What Documents are Required to Obtain Special Permits for Restricted Areas in Nepal?

-The requirements for a special trekking permit include traveling with registered trekking agencies and being accompanied by a licensed trekking guide, must be two trekkers.
-FIT (Free Individual Trekkers) are strictly prohibited, the restricted are regulated by the Government of Nepal.
-Other documents such as a valid original passport and details regarding trekking routes are required.
-For restricted trekking, you are not allowed to go as FIT (Free Individual Trekkers), you need to Hire at least a professional trekking Guide from the authorized trekking company.
+Traveling with authorized trekking guides and using registered trekking agencies are requirements for a special trekking permit.
+There must be two trekkers.
+The Government of Nepal regulates the restricted and strictly forbids FIT (Free Individual Trekkers).
+Other documents, such as a valid original passport and details regarding trekking routes, are required.
+For restricted trekking, you are not allowed to go as FIT (Free Individual Trekkers); you need to Hire at least a professional trekking Guide from the authorized trekking company.

-Only Authorized Trekking Company can apply for trekking permits along with the following documents:
+Only Authorized Trekking companies can apply for trekking permits along with the following documents:

-• The license issued by The Ministry of Tourism, Culture, and Civil Aviation to operate a trekking business
+- the permit granted by the Ministry of Tourism, Culture, and Civil Aviation to run a trekking business

 Restricted Area’s Special Permits Fees.